Samer-Ismael/FileSorting/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the location where you cloned the files.
 3. Open the "setup" folder.
-4. Double-click on the "Setup" executable.
+4. Double-click on the "Setup".
 5. Follow the on-screen instructions to complete the installation.